chrom3DEpi/pTADS/README.md

 # Required data
 To run pTADS, the following data should be prepared:

--m  the model of Random forest have been trained, Stored in an *.RData file
+-m  the pre-trained model of Random forest in  *.RData file

--c  LASSO coefficients of key features,Stored in an *.RData file
+-c  the coefficients for importance features in LASSO function in *.RData file

 -d  Matrix data containing sample features (warning: The input matrix data, feature ID name and order shall be consistent with the matrix data in the example).

 # Example use:
 input file：

-./model/GM12878_model.RData  ： The RF model of GM12878 training
+./model/GM12878_model.RData  ： The pre-trained random forest model for GM12878 cell line

-./model/GM12878_coeff1.RData :  LASSO coefficients of key features
+./model/GM12878_coeff1.RData :  he coefficients for features in LASSO function for GM12878 cell line

 ./example/test.chr1.40M_60M.matrix.txt    ：Matrix data containing key features